pyOpenSci/pyopensci.github.io/_posts/2023-07-18-pyopensci-scipy-2023.md

 I left before day two of the sprints.
 However, that did not stop the community from continuing to sprint and contribute to pyOpenSci!
-People continued to work additional website fixes that were on our project board but didn't get tackled on Saturday.
+People continued to work additional website fixes that were still open our project board.

 ### Lessons learned from SciPy 2023